b1zz3/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design has media queries for specific pixel sizes, fully responsive design can accomadate a wider range of devices.

 2. Describe what it means to be mobile first vs desktop first.

+The design is built arround mobile view and interaction being the primary use case.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This will set the root measurement of font-size to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Programming for CSS.
+Preprocessing enables us to write more powerful code and compiles into working CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the parametric mixins.
+Over time I can see this becoming more useful as someone builds their own set of common defaults or 'go to' code.

+Media queries are giving me some trouble.
+Not so much making them work, but I feel like there's a more efficient way than I'm doing it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.